Haworth Public Schools

-The Haworth Public Schools are a community public school district, serving students from kindergarten through eighth grade in Haworth, Bergen County, in the U.S. state of New Jersey.
+The Haworth Public Schools are a community public school district, serving students from pre-kindergarten through eighth grade in Haworth, in Bergen County, in the U.S. state of New Jersey.

-As of the 2022–23 school year, the district, comprising of one school, had an enrollment of 436 students and 48.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.1:1.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 507 students and 55.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.2:1.